AlexDeFoc/goRunner/README.md

 ```
 The param part of the code will appear in each example because it gives me a string array containing all the arguments i would pass in the console/terminal.

-The _&_ symbol enforces the function to run the following command.
+The _"&"_ symbol enforces the function to run the following command.

-At the end i set an alias for the function and now i can simply, from anywhere on my computer do: _r dis ch_ , to open these apps!
+At the end i set an alias for the function and now i can simply, from anywhere on my computer do: _"r dis ch"_ , to open these apps!

 ## Go to url on Chrome